 Manager and employee performance reviews can reveal only part of the picture of how an employee functions in your organisation.
 Also known as multi-rater feedback assessments, 360 reviews include appraisals by a senior, a junior, and a peer, as well as a self-assessment.
 Because they’re anonymous, 360 reviewers are more likely to say what they really think.
-That said, they are best used only for team development, not to rate and reward individual performance.
+That said, they are best used only for team and professional development, not to rate and reward individual performance.